thiranger/atom-hastebin/README.md

 # hastebin package

-Share your code via [hastebin](https://hastebin.com/).
-Press `ctrl+alt+s` while editing your code and package will copy the link to your clipboard.
+Share your code via [hastebin](https://hastebin.com/) by pressing `ctrl+alt+s` while editing your code and package will copy the link to your clipboard.

 ## Install